 Storage:

 Store the flour in a large, airtight container or gallon-sized zipper bag.
 (If you use a zip bag, squeeze the extra air out.
 I recommend putting a piece of masking tape (easy to remove) with the date you made the flour.
 Put the tape onto the bag or container.
 This will keep fresh in the pantry for up to 2 months.
 Store in the refrigerator or freezer for up to 6 months.
-(If you refrigerate or freeze your flour, it is very important to let it warm to room temperature before using it…otherwise, it can mess with your measurements.SPECIAL NOTE
+(If you refrigerate or freeze your flour, it is very important to let it warm to room temperature before using it…otherwise, it can mess with your measurements.Nutritional Disclaimer

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.

-Hiโฆso what is this blend best used for?
+Hi…so what is this blend best used for?

 Hi Sara, I have some readers who are allergic to sorghum.
 I created this blend for them to use in recipes.